FSO Syrena: Syrena 105

-A 1983 FSM Syrena 105L finished in yellow was featured in series 10 episode 10 of the British television program Wheeler Dealers.
+A 1983 FSM Syrena 105L finished in yellow was featured in series 10 episode 10 of the British television programme Wheeler Dealers.
 Presenter Mike Brewer purchased the car in Poland for zł7,000 (the equivalent of £1,400) and drove it back to the show's UK-based workshop where it underwent repairs and upgrades by mechanic Edd China.
 The colour was changed to red and white in homage to the Polish flag.
 Other work included upgrades to the steering box, refurbishing the drum brakes, replacing the dynamo with an alternator and replacing the radio.
-The total cost of procuring and upgrading the car reached £5454.
+The total cost of procuring and upgrading the car reached £5,454.
 The completed car was driven to the Polish embassy where ambassador Witold Sobków took a ride with them.
 The car was later sold for £8,000 to the bubble car museum in Lincolnshire.